Privacy Policy

 Your rights

-For further information on each of those rights, including the circumstances in which they apply, please contact us or see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals’ rights under the General Data Protection Regulation.
+For further information on each of those rights, including the circumstances in which they apply, please contact us or see the guidance from the UK Information Commissioner’s Office (ICO) on individuals’ rights under the General Data Protection Regulation.

-If you would like to exercise any of those rights, please:
+If you would like to exercise any of these rights, please contact us via one of the following methods:

-• let us have proof of your identity and address (a copy of your driving licence or passport and a recent utility bill); and
+Let us have proof of your identity and address (such as a copy of your driving licence or passport and a recent utility bill); and let us know what right you want to exercise and the information to which your request relates.

 Keeping your personal data secure